openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 - **MCO** is the machine config operator.
 - **Node** is the kubernetes node.

-1. Alice sits down and uses the installer to generate the manifests
+1. Alice sits down and uses the installer to generate the manifests with the InstallConfig specifying `cpuPartitioningMode: AllNodes`
    - `openshift-install create manifests`
-2. The installer generates the manifests to create the cluster
+2. The installer generates the manifests to create the cluster, with the new `Infrastructure.Status.CPUPartitioning: AllNodes`
-3. Alice adds the default machine configs and desired PerformanceProfile manifest for workload partitioning to the `openshift` folder that was generated by the installer.
+3. Alice adds the desired PerformanceProfile manifest for workload partitioning to the `openshift` folder that was generated by the installer.
-4. Alice updates the `Infrastructure` CR status to denote that workload partitioning is turned on.
-5. Alice then creates the cluster via the installer.
+4. Alice then creates the cluster via the installer.
-6. The installer will apply the manifests and during the bootstrapping process the MCO will apply the default configurations for workload partitioning, and restarts the nodes.
+5. The installer will apply the manifests and during the bootstrapping process the MCO will generate the default configurations for workload partitioning based off of the `Infrastructure.Status`, and restarts the nodes.
-7. After the cluster is up the NTO will then generate the machine configurations using the information provided in the PerformanceProfile manifest.
+6. After the cluster is up the NTO will then generate the machine configurations using the information provided in the PerformanceProfile manifest.
-8. The MCO applies the updated workload partitioning configurations and restarts the relevant nodes.
+7. The MCO applies the updated workload partitioning configurations and restarts the relevant nodes.
-9. Alice will now have a cluster that has been setup with workload partitioning and the desired workloads pinned to the specified CPUSet in the PerformanceProfile.
+8. Alice will now have a cluster that has been setup with workload partitioning and the desired workloads pinned to the specified CPUSet in the PerformanceProfile.